 Collateral or "Fall-Out" Benefits Derived by the Advisor.
 The Board considered the possible existence of collateral benefits the Advisor may receive as a result of its relationship with the Fund.
 They concluded that the Advisor's primary business is managing mutual funds and it generally does not use fund or shareholder information to generate profits in other lines of business, and therefore does not derive any significant collateral benefits from them.
 To the extent there are potential collateral benefits, the board has been advised and has taken this into consideration in its review of the management contract with the Fund.
 The Board noted that additional assets from other clients may offer the Advisor some benefit from increased leverage with service providers and counterparties.
 Additionally, the Advisor may receive proprietary research from broker-dealers that execute fund portfolio transactions, which the Board concluded is likely to benefit other clients of the Advisor, as well as Fund shareholders.
 The Board also determined that the Advisor is able to provide investment management services to certain clients other than the Fund, at least in part, due to its existing infrastructure built to serve the fund complex.
-The Board concluded that appropriate allocation methodologies had been employed to assign resources and the cost of those resources to these other clients and, where expressly provided, these other client assets may be included with the assets of the Fund to determine breakpoints in the management fee schedule.
+The Board concluded that appropriate allocation methodologies had been employed to assign resources and the cost of those resources to these other clients.